-I often have these for breakfast on the go thinking they are something indulgent but actually they are one of the healthiest breakfasts you could have.
-Some other recipes call for instant oats, but I’ve found out there is no need to buy these expensive processed oats, simply blend normal rolled oats for a few seconds in any blender.
+I often have these breakfast cookies on the go thinking they are something indulgent but actually they are one of the healthiest breakfasts you could have.
+Some other healthy cookie recipes call for instant oats, but I’ve found out there is no need to buy expensive processed oats, simply blend normal rolled oats for a few seconds in any blender.

-3 Ingredient Raisin Banana Oat Biscuits Recipe
+3 Ingredient Raisin Banana Oat Cookies Video Recipe

 - 3 bananas